- Nickname: Stephanie

-Poorer Than You is a personal finance blog for college students and twenty-somethings.
+Poorer Than You is a safe, no-shame place for low-to-moderate income millennials to learn and discuss money.
 Sound boring?
 How about this: Poorer Than You is the site for you if…

 - You want to be rich someday, but you don’t know where to start.

-- You’ve seen your parents or other family member struggle with money, and you don’t want that to happen to you.
+- You’ve seen your parents or other people in your life struggle with money, and you don’t want that to happen to you.

 Topics include credit cards, savings, budgeting, earning more money, evaluating job offers… from big financial decisions down to small ones, from the latest news to time-tested advice.